BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 The recommended way to use this mod is with FilterTool/UCP.
-In FilterTool, select `Developer Tools` -> `Add Single Mod` and then select the file file `BL2 Better Loot Mod by Apocalyptech - FilterTool and UCP Compat` (without any extensions).
+In FilterTool, select `Developer Tools` -> `Add Single Mod` and then select the file file `BL2 Better Loot Mod by Apocalyptech - UCP Compat` (without any extensions).
 You'll have a new folder for this mod underneath the `mods` folder at the bottom, and can turn parts on or off at will.

-*Note:* At the moment this mod updates a few vars that UCP does as well, and FilterTool will complain because more than one mod is touching the same stuff.
-I'll figure that out in a bit - for now, I think it's all pretty minor stuff, like the UCP sections which add gear to boss pools, etc.

-If for whatever reason you don't want to use FilterTool/UCP, there is also a standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone`.
+If for whatever reason you don't want to use FilterTool, there is also a standalone version at `BL2 Better Loot Mod by Apocalyptech - Standalone`.
 Simply copy that file into the game's `steamassets/binaries` directory with an easy-to-type filename, and then run `exec <filename>` from the console to load it on its own.
 It works quite well by itself.

-The reason it's split up this way is due to how hotfixes are processed.
-If you're using UCP/FilterTool, all the default Gearbox hotfixes are handled for you.
-But if you want to just use this mod for whatever reason, it needs to take care of the default hotfixes itself, hence the different files.
+The only actual differences between the two versions are that the "Standalone" version contains all of the original Gearbox hotfix data, and sets up the hotfix commands for execution by Borderlands, whereas the "UCP Compat" version lets FilterTool/UCP take care of that for you.

+Both versions are fully FilterTool compatible.

 Mod Overview
 ------------